CodersSquad/cg-booting-up-Gorchon/README.md

 ### Step 3: Place Required Files

 Ensure that the following files are available in the specified paths:
-1. `image.png`: A texture image for rendering, located at `/Users/chema./Documents/Programming/ComputerGraphics/class1/cg-booting-up-Gorchon/image.png`
+1. `image.png`: This file should be an image of the logo of your school, located at `/Users/chema./Documents/Programming/ComputerGraphics/class1/cg-booting-up-Gorchon/image.png`.
 2. `lowpoly_toy_car.obj`: A model file for the car object, located at `/Users/chema./Documents/Programming/ComputerGraphics/class1/cg-booting-up-Gorchon/lowpoly_toy_car.obj`
 3. `crate.obj`: A model file for the crate object, located at `/Users/chema./Documents/Programming/ComputerGraphics/class1/cg-booting-up-Gorchon/crate.obj`